Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Preliminaries

 \section{Preliminaries}

-In this section, we summarize several properties of Gromov hyperbolic spaces, their discrete isometry groups, and quasi-invariant quasiconformal measures which are necessary in our arguments of this paper.
-We present them here by dividing the whole section into subsections.
+In this section, we summarize several properties of Gromov hyperbolic spaces, their discrete isometry groups, and quasi-invariant quasiconformal measures that are necessary in our arguments of this study.
+We present them here by dividing the entire section into subsections.